ZZzzaaKK/clique-cover-lp/README.md

 ```
 This will run all the specified algorithms, which are made available through the `src/wrappers.py` script, on the specified test graph directory and save the results in `results/raw/`.
 These results are human-readable and already contain interesting information.

+## Testing on rfam data

+You can use the script `src/wp5_rfam_to_graph.py` to convert a `.tsv` file containing rfam data into a weighted graph.
+Pass as positional argument the path to the rfam file (default: `test_graphs/rfam/RF02246.tsv`) and as option the `-m` or `--method` flag to choose the method used to convert from dissimilarity to weight (linear, threshold or exp, default: linear).

 ## Analysis

 To compare results of different algorithms, you can run `python src/comparison.py <results-file1> <results-file2> ...` with two or more of these results files.
 This will output analysis plots in the `results/analyses` directory.